MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsClsRegion.md

 ---
 external help file:
 applicable: Lync Server 2013, Skype for Business Server 2015
-title: New-CsClsRegion
 schema: 2.0.0
 ---

 # New-CsClsRegion

 ## SYNOPSIS
-**Below Content Applies To:** Lync Server 2013

-Creates a new centralized logging configuration region.
-Centralized logging provides a way for administrators to simultaneously enable or disable event tracing on multiple computers.
-Centralized logging regions are intended for use with Lync Online Preview.

-**Below Content Applies To:** Skype for Business Server 2015

 Creates a new centralized logging configuration region.
 Centralized logging provides a way for administrators to simultaneously enable or disable event tracing on multiple computers.